 • “Mean” explains why the mean is generally an inappropriate summary of highly skewed data.
 May be sung to the tune of Taylor Swift’s 2011 top-10 country hit and 2012 Grammy winning country song of the year of the same title.
 Appears in the fall 2011 Texas Mathematics Teacher and in the 8(1-2) issue (2014) of Journal of Mathematics and the Arts.
 Click HERE to hear a demo recording.

 • “Call it Maybe” introduces the statistical idea of estimation (e.g., of a population mean mu) and its uncertainty.
 This lyric won 2nd place in the Song Category of the 2013 CAUSE A-mu-sing national contest and may be sung to the tune of Carly Rae Jepsen’s #1 hit “Call Me Maybe” that was MTV’s Song of the Year for 2012.
-Click HERE to hear a recording by the fabulous UTEP music majors!
+Click HERE to hear a recording by UTEP music majors!

 • “Hit Me With Your Best Plot” concisely reminds students about good principles of graphing.
 May be sung to the tune of the Eddie Schwartz song “Hit Me with Your Best Shot” that was a #9 hit for Pat Benatar in 1979.
 Appears in Spring 2011 Teaching Statistics.
 Revision (with a new third verse) appeared in banquet booklet of 2013 United States Conference on Teaching Statistics and you can hear a demo recording HERE.